aman-d-1-n-only/BETA-REVIEW/README.md

 - Find out what your friend reviewed.

 **NOTE :** Create an account to write a review , commenting on other's review , getting latest entertainment news on based of your geolocation and updating your geolocation.
+For entertainment news of different nation [NEWS API](https://newsapi.org/) is used.

 ## Previews